d-v-dlee/god-damn/_posts/2023-10-28-things-worth-buying.md

 I rock a five year old Kindle and use the Matter, Readwise and Obsidian almost every single day, so their costs of $60, $60, and $50 per year, are worth it.

 #### Freedom App
-I can admit two things: 1) im addicted to Twitter and 2) I'm powerless against it.
+I can admit two things:
+1. I'm addicted to Twitter.
+2. I'm powerless against it.

 I've tried different strategies and made and broken many promises to myself trying to limit usage.
 The only thing that actually works is [Freedom](https://freedom.to/).
 With Freedom, you mark a set of apps/websites, set a schedule and then boom, those apps become unreachable.

 Sometimes Freedom doesn't actually kick off when its supposed to, allowing me to cheat, but most days it blocks social media, sports blogs, and the Athletic during the work day.
 Freedom is the app most conducive to me doing Deep Work and allows me to save my will power for other things.
 For $50 a year, it is so worth it.